-Also, just because a bank doesn't require a stress test when you’re renewing your mortgage doesn’t mean that they won’t do it anyway.
+One more note: Just because a bank doesn’t require a stress test when you’re renewing your mortgage doesn’t mean that they won’t do it anyway.
 Some banks are using the stress test with all clients just to be cautious.

 Does the Stress Test Apply to All Mortgage Lenders?

 No, credit unions and private mortgage lenders in Canada aren’t required to conduct a stress test with their borrowers, although many will do so anyway to reduce their exposure to risk.
 And the lenders that do qualify you for a mortgage based on their actual rates rather than the higher rates required via the stress test process may not offer the lowest interest rates on the market – which could also restrict your buying power.